 The only notable things in the room were the perches, over a hundred thin wooden bars sticking out of various points in the walls.
 Each one had a small swallow, falcon, or needletail sitting on it, unmoving.
 There was no chirping, no fluttering of wings.
 If it weren’t for their blinking, one could have mistaken them for statues.
 My mother’s coveted Whisper Vocation at work.

 Their effect was rather cold and unsettling which, knowing her, was probably the point.

 As usual, the Admiral was inhabiting a Maxine Clive, clothed in the dark blue uniform of the Principality Navy.
 An old classic: the same model as the very first fabricated body, all sweeping blonde hair and milky-white skin.
-It gave her the appearance of a woman in her early thirties, half her actual age.
+It gave her the appearance of a woman in her late twenties.

 Those flawless golden tresses were tied back in a tight military bun.
 Long, tapered fingers flipped through the pages of a file on her desk.
 Bright green eyes flicked up, acknowledging my presence.

 “Dearest Mother,” I said.
 “How do you fare this magnificent morning?
 Was that fine gentleman the Broadcast King?”